Jarno458/TsRandomizer/ReadMe.md

 ##### Things i plan on doing in the future
 * Archipelago TODO:
   * Implement Chat UI
+  * Make sending checks async so it wont freeze the game everytime you pick something up
-  * Add popup to forfeit or not
+  * Add bouncy to hopefully fix connection losses like due to ip changes
 * Implement skin selection

 # Ideas